narcis-serbanescu/ansible/ansible-linux/roles/tomcat_jenkins/README.md

 Role Name
 =========

-Runnig Jenjins as servlet in Tomcat
+Runnig Jenkins LTS as servlet in Tomcat 9

 Requirements
 ------------